hhaannnaaaa/DogMeet/README.md

 * Gives the user exact places, times for each meetup.

-* These meetups will happen at the same place and times every week, so no updates is required.
+* These meetups will happen at the same place and times every week, so no updates are required.

 <img
   src="assets/css/images/screenshot-meetups.jpg.png"